 To appeal your WIC clinic’s decision to disqualify, terminate or deny your application, you need to inform your local facility about wishing to launch an appeal.
 The program allows you to appeal its decision in a number of ways.
 For instance, you can write a letter and mail it your local WIC office.
 The letter will need to contain certain information about you, such as your name and address.

-Additionally, the WIC services appeal process requires you to attend a fair hearing trial.
+Additionally, the WIC services appeal process gives you the right to have a fair hearing.
 The hearing gives you the opportunity to state why you believe you should collect benefits.
 Also, the agency will present its reasons regarding why the office rejected your WIC application or why you can no longer collect benefits.

 All 50 states are required to allow you to get an attorney.
 However, the program will not pay for the cost of the attorney.
 Furthermore, during the fair hearing, you can submit evidence or bring witnesses to help strengthen your case and establish all necessary facts.
 Additionally, if you are uncomfortable representing yourself or need guidance during the appeal process, you can hire an attorney to represent or assist you.

 You have a limited amount of time to appeal the WIC service decision if you have been found ineligible for WIC.
 The program will begin counting the time from the date it declined your application or terminated your benefits.
 If you attempt to submit your request after 60 days, the program may deny your request.

 Get details about WIC requirements, how to submit an appeal and more by downloading our informative guide.

 Can WIC reject my request for a fair hearing?

 If you submit your request for a hearing within the appropriate time period, then most of the time, your local facility will allow you to appeal its decision.
 However, there are some circumstances where the program will deny your demand for a hearing.
 For instance, the program can reject your request for a hearing if your family had a hearing in the past.